-for Executive Directorship of Information Sciences Institute
+For Executive Directorship of Information Sciences Institute

 Donors Michael and Linda Keston

 Michael Keston has a lengthy and distinguished relationship with USC.
-He has served on boards and executive committees, and has taught in the university's real estate development program, for more than 20 years.
+He has served on boards and executive committees, and has taught in the university's real estate development program for more than 20 years.
 As an entrepreneur and philanthropist deeply involved with the university, Keston and his wife contribute to causes they consider important to the world – and to people with whom they’d like to work.
 ISI’s talented, wide-ranging researchers quickly caught Keston’s attention.
-"When I became aware of the technological advances that were taking place at ISI,” he says, “the engineer in me wanted to be a part of what helps them occur."
+"When I became aware of the technological advances that were taking place at ISI,” he said, “the engineer in me wanted to be a part of what helps them occur."

-Program for ISI Researchers-in-Residence
+Program for ISI Researcher in Residence

 The researcher-in-residence program provides talented individuals with a unique opportunity to pursue creative research in areas broadly related to information sciences.
 Young, innovative researchers will be able to apply their knowledge and scientific curiosity to create groundbreaking technologies, without administrative or other distractions, for one to two years.